pimzero/jinterpose/README.md

 Format](https://developers.google.com/protocol-buffers/docs/text-format-spec).
 The format is defined in `com/pimzero/jinterpose/Proto.proto`.

-While the user needs to keep in mind low-level Java details in mind while writing the configuration, this project aims to describe the instrumentations/transformations in the configuration file.
+While the user needs to keep in mind low-level Java details in mind while writing the configuration, this project aims to describe the instrumentations/transformations in the configuration file in a "declarative" manner.

 Dependencies: